Why Fleetwood Mac's 'Dreams' is enjoying yet another resurgence

 Morning vibe #420souljahz #ec #feelinggood #h2o #cloud9 #happyhippie #worldpeace #king #peaceup #merch tacos #waterislife #high #morning #710 #cloud9

-Thanks to The Corrs, of all people, ‘Dreams’ enjoyed a late-90s resurgence with their vaguely dancey cover – complete with dramatic Celtic violins and pulsing piano.
+Thanks to The Corrs, of all people, ‘Dreams’ enjoyed a late-’90s resurgence with their vaguely dancey cover – complete with dramatic Celtic violins and pulsing piano.
 Their version was later remixed by house DJ Todd Terry, who lent it additional punch, which took ‘Dreams’ back into the charts under a different guise.
 Strangely, this isn’t the only house-leaning version: in 2005, Stevie Nicks sang vocals on another remake of the song by Washington D.C. dance duo Deep Dish.

 In 2011, an episode of the all-singing-all-dancing Ryan Murphy show Glee dedicated to ‘Rumours’ landed ‘Dreams’ back in the UK charts, and seven years later, it popped up again in a viral tweet.
 The meme in question busted the claim that “Fleetwood Mac’s music is so boring, you can’t even dance to it” by setting ‘Dreams’ alongside staggeringly complex choreography by a college dance troupe.